It's a gumbo kind of weekend, folks. A little of this, a little of that. Hope you enjoy.

 The academy will offer dance, music, creative writing and visual arts for ages three through adult.
 Scholarships will be available for children who cannot afford the classes.

 Watch the Log Cabin Democrat for more information on this new endeavor.

-Something Brewing will open its second location at Pickles Gap Village by Friday.
+Something Brewing will open its second location at Pickles Gap Village by July 3.
 I'm told this is a for-sure opening date.
 They are opening in the restaurant area at the village.
 They will serve breakfast and lunch, with the same menu their customers have come to enjoy at the location on Front Street.
 The last I heard they were considering some new and different items as well.
-By the way, according to the Log Cabin Classified section, they are hiring.
+By the way, according to the Log Cabin Classifieds, they are hiring.

 Construction on a new McDonald's is well under way on Dave Ward Drive near South German Lane.
 You have likely noticed a new brick structure in the area if you have driven by.
 My sources tell me the restaurant will open between Aug.
 17 and Aug.
 24.

 Also, Jaime's is open at 625 Salem Road, Suite 1.
 Jaime Wilcox is the owner of this business, which offers take-and-bake dinners, gourmet foods, food baskets, desserts, etc.